samnadams/git_calisthenics/README.txt

 Git.

-Get this joke over with.
+Get this joke over with!!